andela-mochieng/djangobucketlistAPI/README.md

 ###### The key **libraries** used include;
-1. **Django** - A high level python framework that enables rapid web app development.
+1. **Django** - A high level python framework that enables rapid web app development as it has the features like models, views, url routes and user management.
-2. **django-rest-swagger** - An API documentation generator
+2. **django-rest-swagger** - An API documentation generator.
-3. **djangorestframework** - A toolkit for building web Api's.
+3. **djangorestframework** - A toolkit for building browsableweb REST Api's.
 4. **djangorestframework-jwt** - Is a token-based authentication mechanism for clients to obtain a JWT given the username and password.
 5. **coverage, coveralls, nose** - Modules used for testing and viewing test coverage.
 6. **django-cors-headers** -  CORS builds on top of XmlHttpRequest to allow my  Angular built front-end to make cross-domain requests, similar to same-domain requests.